dimesoftware/facteur/docs/index.md

 ```
 {%endraw%}

-Finally, to send out this particular e-mail, you just need to use the `NewUserViewModel` class in the e-mail request:
+Finally, to send out this particular email, you just need to use the `NewUserViewModel` class in the email request:

 ```csharp
 public async Task SendWelcomeMail(string newEmployeeName, string newEmployeeMail, string managerName, string intranetUri)